microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/app-only/02-register-app.md

 ## Register application for app-only authentication

-In this section you will register an application that will support user authentication using [client credentials flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
+In this section you will register an application that supports app-only authentication using [client credentials flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

 ### [Azure AD admin center](#tab/aad)